InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageFilterBase/PredefinedOperationToCorrespondingPixelsInTwoImages/Documentation.rst

-Predefined Operation To Corresponding Pixels In Two Images
+Predefined Operation to Corresponding Pixels in Two Images
 ==========================================================

 .. index::